Important Customer Information (10/05/20)

 BTW Priority List.
-Our priority for lessons will be students who have an upcoming Road Test, many of whom have already emailed us.
-Please do not schedule a Road Test until Oct at the earliest.
-We simply will not be able to schedule lessons for you; we currently have no openings.
+Our priority for BTW lessons continues to be students who have an upcoming Road Test, many of whom have already emailed us.
+Please do not schedule a Road Test until mid-Dec at the earliest.
+We simply will not be able to schedule lessons for you.

 Behind-the Wheel COVID Safety Procedures.
 Safeway has new procedures for behind-the-wheel training: